cpak2019/cpak2019.github.io/essays/Introducing-New-Rules.md

   - Coding Standards
   - Learning
 ---
 Goodbye my darling.
 I loved you from the first time I found out about your existence.
 Although I didn't always take you up, I knew you always had my back.
 I'm sorry our time together was so short and I'll always miss and love you.
-Goodbye option to not use a semicolin.
+Goodbye optional semicolin.

 <img class="ui large right floated rounded image" src="/images/noSemicolin.png">